A Warm Welcome from The Villages of Almaguin

 The Villages of Almaguin are also the perfect places to discover a diverse sampling of unique stores and businesses.
 These villages boast streets that are less travelled, friendly folks who are always willing to share their local knowledge, and diverse restaurant and retail scenes.

-Craft Beer & Spirits
+Dining & Craft Spirits

 Surrounded by pristine lakes and towering forests, the Villages of Almaguin offer unlimited opportunities for new exploration and new discoveries in Ontario’s cottage country.
 This season, plan a weekend itinerary rich with adventure, culture and cuisine, or just relax, unwind and enjoy wherever the road may lead you.